Imagine making over $400,000 a year, and you don’t even have to get out of bed. But then one day you decide to give it up – to give it all away.

 - It held over 12 months in living expenses when this happened, so we had a nice cushion.
 That definitely lowered the risk.

 - The sale was structured so that I would continue to get paid a monthly check.
-The payment is over a seven-year period or longer depending on if we hit whatever the purchase price was, which is the agreed upon price.
+The payment is over a seven-year period or longer, depending on whether we hit whatever the purchase price was, which is the agreed-upon price.
 If it pays off in seven years, great.
 If what I have received over that seven-year period does not match the amount we agreed on, then it goes up that much more.

-Considering all these different obstacles I’ve had to overcome, I was pretty confident that I could either take a day job being a junior advisor again, or I could go into sales.
+Considering all these different obstacles I’ve had to overcome, I was pretty confident that I could either take a day job as a junior advisor again or I could go into sales.
 Either way, I could figure something out.

 But I hope you can see that this was still not an easy decision.
 The financial planning practice brought in a lot of money, and it was my baby.
 I just had so much of my identity tied up in my business that it was hard to walk away.